-We are committed to maintaining an appropriate capital structure that provides flexibility and enables us to protect the interests of our shareholders and meet our obligations to our lenders, while also maintaining access to all major financial markets.
-As of December 31, 2022, we had \$1.6 billion in cash and cash equivalents and \$1.5 billion of availability on our line of credit, which expires in January 2025.
+We are committed to maintaining an appropriate capital structure that provides financial flexibility and enables us to protect the interests of our shareholders and meet our obligations to our lenders, while also maintaining access to all major financial markets.
+As of December 31, 2023, we had \$1.2 billion in cash and cash equivalents and \$1.5 billion of availability on our line of credit, which expires in March 2028.
 We believe we have sufficient liquidity to meet our cash requirements for the foreseeable future.